mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 The toolchain configuration setup is not perfect though, as some of the libraries has dependencies that are not compatible with the target architecture.
 This is especially true for libraries that are not actively maintained, and the manual labor of patching libraries for each architecture does not scale well for this many architectures.
 The most common issues we encountered were the lack of libc intrinsic header file definitions for some of the targets.
 CMake could in some cases be used to disable some of the library features with missing dependencies, at the cost of in some cases reducing code size.
 We also compiled for most architectures with the linker flag -Wl,--unresolved-symbols=ignore-all, creating binaries that most likely would crash at runtime if the missing symbols were used.
 Ignoring missing symbols and similar shortcuts still produce valid binaries that are useful for our dataset, as the goal is to create a dataset that is representative of the architectures and their features.
 Despite this, not all libraries could be compiled for all architectures in time for this thesis, which explains the discrepancies in the amount of data between the architectures.

 ### Gathering results

 The final stage of our pipeline involves extracting and labeling binary data from the compiled libraries.
 Using CMake's configuring, building and installing features, we generated install folders containing compiled archive files (.a) for each target architecture.
 These archive files are collections of compiled binaries (object-files) in ELF format, providing functions utilities other programs can link to.

 Using the GNU Binutils toolkit from our compiled toolchains, we employed the archiver (ar) to extract individual object files, objcopy to isolate code sections from these objects, and objdump to generate disassembly.
 This process yielded our core dataset of compiled code sections across all target architectures.

 For dataset labeling, we extracted the endianness and wordsize metadata directly from each architecture's ELF headers.
-However, determining instruction width proved more challenging due to inconsistent documentation across exotic architectures.
+However, determining instruction width proved more challenging due to inconsistent documentation online across exotic architectures.
 We established a methodology by analyzing instruction patterns in the disassembly, using the hexidesimal mapping between instructions and assembly to infer the size of the instructions.
 The disassembly output is included in the dataset both for verification of our labeling and as an added utility for the use of BuildCross.

 ### Results

-The final dataset spans X architectures with approximately Y MB of binary code.
+The final dataset spans X architectures with approximately Y MB of binary code, and information on the included architectures can be found in \autoref{table:buildcross-dataset-labels}.
 The distribution across architectures varies, with more supported architectures like arc, loongarch64 and blackfin containing up to Z files, while more exotic architectures like xstormy16 and rl78 contain fewer samples due to compilation challenges mentioned in the previous section.

 The dataset is distributed as a tar.gz file with the following structure: